California genocide: Academic debate on the term "genocide"

+For use of the term

-Proponents espousing the argument that the term "genocide" is appropriate, point out to the fact that the Indian population of California fell quickly and argue that extreme violence was integral to this process.
-Benjamin Madley, a UCLA historian, is one of the most prominent historians espousing this view, writing that "[i]t was genocide, sanctioned and facilitated by California officials".
+Historians who argue the term "genocide" is appropriate point out that the Indian population of California fell quickly and argue that extreme violence was integral to this process.
+Benjamin Madley, a UCLA historian, is one of the most prominent historians espousing this view, writing that "[i]t was genocide, sanctioned and facilitated by California officials" who, according to him, "established a state-sponsored killing machine".
 Historian Brendan C. Lindsay, argued that "rather than a government orchestrating a population to bring about the genocide of a group, [in California] the population orchestrated a government to destroy a group", while William T. Hagen wrote that "[genocide] is a term of awful significance, but one which has application to the story of California's Native Americans".
-James J. Rawls argued that Californian whites "advocated and carried out a program of genocide that was popularly called ‘extermination’".
-Historian Richard White, in a review of Madley's An American Genocide, has argued that "no reader of his book can seriously contend that what happened in California doesn’t meet the current definition of “genocide.”"
-Ostler, too, endorsed the usage of the term, writing that it "rests on a substantial body of scholarship".
+James J. Rawls argued that Californian whites "advocated and carried out a program of genocide that was popularly called 'extermination'".
+Militias were called out by the governors of California for "expeditions against the Indians" on a number of occasions.